 Volvo Theft & Safety in Australia

-Key facts about Volvo vehicle security and safety performance in Australia.
+Key facts about Volvo vehicle security and safety performance for Australian owners.

 🔒 Volvo Theft Risk in Australia

 Volvo vehicles have a relatively low theft profile in Australia.
-While they are desirable as a premium brand, Volvo's advanced security systems - including keyless entry with motion sensors - make them difficult to steal.
-The brand's strong safety reputation also extends to its anti-theft technology.
-Refer to Australian Police for current theft statistics.
+While they are desirable as a premium brand, Volvo's advanced security systems - including keyless-entry motion sensors and connected-car tracking - make them difficult to steal.
+Check the NMVTRC for current theft statistics.

-• Low theft rates relative to their premium status
+• Low theft rates relative to their premium positioning

-• Volvo On Call app provides remote monitoring and tracking
+• Volvo Cars app provides remote monitoring and vehicle tracking

-• Garaging overnight and secure parking can further lower premiums
+• Garaging overnight and secure parking can further reduce premiums

-Volvo is consistently one of the top-performing brands in safety testing worldwide.
-Their commitment to safety innovation directly benefits insurance premiums.
+Volvo is consistently one of the top-performing brands in global safety testing.
+Their commitment to safety innovation directly benefits insurance premiums through reduced accident frequency and severity.

 • Volvo XC40 (2018+): 5-star Euro NCAP rating